z0ph/z0ph/README.md

 ### Back in time

-Few years ago, I’ve started my career in Information Technology (IT) in 2005 in a glass factory at Saint-Gobain as a System Administrator in the little town of Mers-les-Bains, France
+I’ve started my career in Information Technology (IT) in 2005 in a glass factory at Saint-Gobain as a System Administrator in the little town of Mers-les-Bains, France

-Previously, I was Technical Account Manager (TAM) at Microsoft, AWS Cloud Architect for Mediametrie, and Ops Manager for SNCF Logistics (STVA).
+Then, I was Technical Account Manager (TAM) at Microsoft, AWS Cloud Architect for Mediametrie, and Ops Manager for SNCF Logistics (STVA).
 And more recently, Senior Cloud Infrastructure Architect for a global Datalake Product at ENGIE.

-Please find my detailed profile on [LinkedIn](https://www.linkedin.com/in/grenuv/) or my [Full Resume](https://cv.zoph.me).
+Please find my detailed profile on [LinkedIn](https://www.linkedin.com/in/grenuv/).

 `A64F809689054079`